The short answer is yes.

 - the nature and value of the estate

-If you are a member of the household of a deceased person and wish to contest the Will, or simply just want some further information, do not hesitate to contact the team at Hentys Lawyers today.
+If you are a member of the household of a deceased person and wish to contest the Will, settle estate disputes or simply just want some further information, do not hesitate to contact our expert Estate Lawyers today.